deshartman/mcp-status-callback/README.md

 new CallbackHandler(options?: CallbackHandlerOptions)
 ```

-- `options.port` (optional): The port to run the Express server on (default: 4000)
+- `options.port` (optional): The port to run the Express server on (default: 4000).
+If the specified port is in use, the server will automatically try the next available port.

 #### Methods

-- `start(ngrokAuthToken: string, customDomain?: string): void` - Starts the callback server and establishes an Ngrok tunnel
+- `start(ngrokAuthToken: string, customDomain?: string): Promise<string>` - Starts the callback server and establishes an Ngrok tunnel. **Returns a Promise that resolves to the public callback URL**, which you can use directly in your API requests.
 - `getPublicUrl(): string | null` - Returns the public Ngrok URL if available
 - `stop(): Promise<void>` - Stops the callback server and closes the Ngrok tunnel